megawac/lodash-modularize/README.md

 # lodash-modularize [![Dependency Status](https://david-dm.org/megawac/lodash-modularize.svg)](https://david-dm.org/megawac/lodash-modularize)

 Lodash is starting to get pretty heafty; this is a tool to generate modular lodash builds so lodash only includes what you use.
-This can lead to faster startup and smaller builds (when using browserify or r.js).
+This can lead to faster startup and smaller builds (when using `compile`, `browserify`, `r.js`, etc).

 ### Features